Chander Pahar (film): Locations

 "Near Johannesburg and the province of Mpumalanga, there are forests, streams and game parks that are quite spectacular, which would be great on screen.
 Once we'd decided on the locations in and around Kruger National Park, my directorial team set out for the mountains of Drakensberg and the deserts of Kalahari.
 Drakensberg has numerous valleys, water bodies and trails that could serve for the famous Richtersveld Mountains described in the novel.
 The Sentinel peak and KwaZulu-Natal offer brilliant vistas, but visually, the Kalahari is the most stunning.
-Like all deserts, the temperature varies from 51° Celsius in the day to 5° Celsius in the evening.
+Like all deserts, the temperature varies from 51°C in the day to 5°C in the evening.
 About 17 years ago, an Italian film was shot there and since then the furious desert hasn't witnessed a camera.
 There is one single lodging facility about three hours away from the core area.
 But we will shoot there anyway."

 Tribes

 A number of tribes of Africa are shown in this film: Swahilis, Somalis, Maasais, Matabeles and Zulus.